 About The Music

-The live show features a lot of blues, as well as some good old swampy southern rock, and classic rock favorites from the 60's to the 90's.
-In the song list you will find Little Feat, Elvis Costello, Pink Floyd, Stones, Johnny Cash, Muddy Waters, Marcy Playground, Leon Redbone, Chili Peppers, Pink Floyd, Hound Dog Taylor, Jerry Reed, The Who, Creedence, Jim Croce, Warren Zevon, Alman Bros, David Bowie, Gary Clarke Jr, STP, Counting Crows and just too much to mention here.
-You will NOT find any Margaritaville here, folks, and thats a promise.
-What you won't hear is any digital trickery or pre-recorded frogwash, we kick it old school here, a guitar, and a microphone.
-Some good playin and some soulful baritone singing, the way it is supposed to be done.
+The live show features a lot of blues, as well as some good old swampy southern rock and classic rock favorites spanning from the 60's to the 90's.
+In the song list you will find Little Feat, Elvis Costello, Neil Young, Pink Floyd, Stones, Johnny Cash, Muddy Waters, Marcy Playground, Leon Redbone, Chili Peppers, Pink Floyd, Hound Dog Taylor, Jerry Reed, The Who, Creedence, Jim Croce, Warren Zevon, Alman Bros, JJ Grey, David Bowie, Gary Clarke Jr, STP, Counting Crows and just too much to mention here.

 A couple of things you should know about me: